-Car detailing and simply washing your car are two very different things.
+Car detailing is a very different process compared to simply washing your car.
 This ultimate guide will answer all of your detailing questions and also show you how to detail a car like a pro.

 What is car detailing and why is it important?